 Iliotibial band syndrome (ITBS) or iliotibial band friction syndrome is a common cause of lateral knee pain related to intense physical activity resulting in chronic inflammation.

 Typical patient is young and physically active, most often long distance runners or cyclists.
 The exa...

 The ilium is among the three bones of the innominate bone: ilium, ischium, and pubis.
 These are individual bones in the youth and unite to form one bone in adults, the principal union being in the acetabulum.

 Ilium is called so as it supports the 'flank'.

 The ilium is not to be confused with t...

 The medical terms ileum and ilium have been causing great confusion to medical students and junior doctors alike for decades now.
-Only separated by one letter, the second vowel, the pronunciation may be identical, or may differ with a hard or soft first letter as in ilium (ɪlɪəm) and ileum (ɪliə...
+Only separated by one letter, the second vowel, the pronunciation may be identical, or differ slightly with the i sound resembling that in "bit" for ilium (...